krb5/krb5/doc/rst_source/krb_users/user_appl/ksu.rst

 ksu
 ===

-The Kerberos V5 ksu program replaces the standard UNIX su program (See ksu_vs_su_).  ksu first authenticates you to Kerberos.
+The Kerberos V5 :ref:`ksu(1)` program replaces the standard UNIX su program (See ksu_vs_su_).  ksu first authenticates you to Kerberos.
 Depending on the configuration of your system, ksu may ask for your Kerberos password if authentication fails.
 Note that you should never type your password if you are remotely logged in using an unencrypted connection.

-Once ksu has authenticated you, if your Kerberos principal appears in the target's .k5login file (see Granting Access to Your Account) or in the target's .k5users file (see below), it switches your user ID to the target user ID.
+Once ksu has authenticated you, if your Kerberos principal appears in the target's :ref:`.k5login(5)` file (see Granting Access to Your Account) or in the target's .k5users file (see below), it switches your user ID to the target user ID.

 For example, ``david`` has put ``jennifer``'s Kerberos principal in his .k5login file.
 If ``jennifer`` uses ksu to become ``david``, the